ZhenyiWangTHU/HemaScopeR/INSTALL.md

 ###### C. Install required Python packages

-Because these packages must be installed for Python-based steps in HemaScopeR; otherwise, Python-based analysis steps cannot be performed.
+These packages must be installed for Python-based steps in HemaScopeR, otherwise, Python-based analysis steps cannot be performed.

 ```Python
 numpy 1.23.5